unisave-cloud/docs/features.md

 Maybe your game does not use Steam because it's a WebGL game but you still want to preserve the achievements of your players.
 Simply store the list of acquired achievements in an entity in the database.

 **In-game economy**<br>
 Remembering how many coins a player has is as simple as adding a single integer attribute to the player entity.
-But you go beyond that.
+But you can go beyond that.
 Create auction hauses, bank vaults, or let the players mail coins to their friends.

 **Extract information from the database**<br>
 How many players leave before obtaining the first achievement?
 What portion of players makes an in-game purchase?
 There are many insights hidden in your database and you dig them up using the [AQL query language](https://www.arangodb.com/docs/stable/aql/).

-> IMAGE of an AQL query to obtain emails of premium players

 **Separate development, testing, and production**<br>
 Create an additional database for testing the new version of your game to make sure you don't accidentally corrupt your live database.
 Redirect game builds to different databases or prevent old builds from connecting.